 - How much they taught and inspired my kids to learn more.

 - How expensive they were.
-(Each spring science experiment in this list was under $25)
+(Each summer science experiment in this list was under $25)

 Doing science experiments with your children